 You will probably need a work visa if you wish to work in Spain.
-In this article, find important information regarding different types of work visas.
+In this article, find important information regarding the different types of work visas.

 Good to know:

-The permanent work visa: allows foreign workers to undertake any activity in any sector and is designed for holders of "C" and "E" visa upon expiration of their visa.
+- The permanent work visa allows foreign workers to undertake any activity in any sector and is designed for holders of "C" and "E" visa upon expiration of their visa.
 The permanent work visa is renewable every 5 years.

 How to apply for a work permit?

-Foreign workers already in Spain must apply for a work permit at the nearest "Oficina de extranjeros" or at the Provincial Ministry of Labor.
-It is necessary to provide several key documents such as passport photocopies, extract from criminal records, official medical certificates, three passport-sized photocopies, copies of the job offer or employment contract, details of the job as well as additional information on the employer.
+Foreign workers already in Spain must apply for a work permit at the nearest Oficina de extranjeros or at the Provincial Ministry of Labour.
+It is necessary to provide several key documents such as passport photocopies, extracts from criminal records, official medical certificates, three passport-sized identity photos, copies of the job offer or employment contract, details of the job as well as additional information on the employer.
 Fees apply.